ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlclient-10-things.md

 4: You can use DateOnly / TimeOnly

-5: Consider explicitly updating the driver to get performance and feature benefits
+5: Consider explicitly updating the driver to get performance and feature benefits (EF Core 6 uses 2.x, EF Core 8 uses 5.1)

 6: You can gain performance if you have many parameters
     https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#enable-optimized-parameter-binding

 7: Gain performance with the SqlBulkCopy ORDER hint https://github.com/dotnet/SqlClient/issues/23

+8: Gain performance by saving network roudntrips with SqlBatch

 8: From version 4, Encrypt is now true by default (also affects EF Core 7)